cloudmesh/cloudmesh-installer/FAQ.md

 # FAQ

-## I folloed the one line installer but it did not work

-There may be a dependency issue between older installs.
-You could try to uninstall all cloudmesh packages including the eggs you find. the egs you can find with

-    pip install cloudmesh-installer
-    cloudmesh-installer local purge ~

-Just delete them and do the install via the cloudmesh-installer instead.
-However the curl install should work after you purge the old versions.
-If not, let us know.

 ## Haw to report an issue to us in piazza

 Assume you have an issue with the cloudmesh install.